DataBrewery/cubes/doc/slicing_and_dicing.rst

 Fact
 ====

-A single fact can be fetched using :meth:`cubes.AggregationBrowser.fact` as in `fact(123)` or with the server as ``/cube/sales/fact/123``.
+A single fact can be fetched using :meth:`cubes.Browser.fact` as in `fact(123)` or with the server as ``/cube/sales/fact/123``.

 Note that not all backends might support fact listing.
 Please refer to the